electricimp/AWSSNS/README.md

 ```

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be
-included before the AWSSQS library to make it work.**
+included before the AWSSNS library to make it work.**

 ## Class Usage